 - Will you have enough money to cover your loan repayments if the property becomes vacant?

 - Do you have adequate savings to cover unexpected maintenance bills?

-- Can you still comfortably pay the loan repayments if rental rates decline in your area or interest rates rise?
+- Can you still comfortably make the loan repayments if rental rates decline in your area?

 Which strategy is best for you?

 Whether your property investment is negatively or positively geared will depend on your circumstances and financial goals.

 Before considering any gearing strategy, it may help to speak to your financial adviser, so you understand more about the potential risks and benefits involved.
 If you don’t already have a financial adviser, you can find an adviser online.